benjamin-patch/benjaminpatch.com/README.md

 ### 2025.05.21

-- Correct a typo in "When Vibe Coding Fails" article.
+- Correct a typo in "When Vibe Coding Fails."
 - Move to to `uv` as our Python package and project manager.

 ### 2025.05.13